-LIB Bus Trip to Longwood Gardens
+LIB Bus Trip to Longwood Gardens – tickets are going fast

 Click on this LINK to read the 2018 Lewes Community Profile created for the International Communities in Bloom Competition.
 This profile is great reading and loaded with information and links to a myriad of Lewes Community Organizations.
 Enjoy

 Letter from our Scholarship Recipient for the Coming Year

 Several of us have had the pleasure of meeting and working with our scholarship candidate, Blaise Hohl.
 He worked at several of our gardens over the summer and plans to assist with the tulip planting.
 He recently sent an email to be shared with the Lewes in Bloom membership.

 He as well as the Horticulture teacher, Dr. Peter Olson, from Cape Henlopen High School will be our guest speakers at the September meeting.
 As a way of introduction, we are including Blaise’s email.
 Please put September 11 on your calendar and come hear more about the program at Cape and about this delightful young man.